Exponential separations between classical and quantum learners: Learning separations with efficient data generation

-The weakest hardness assumption that one can leverage to obtain classical non-learnability is the Discrete Cube Root Assumption (DCRA), which states that computing $f_N^{-1}$ is classically intractable (i.e., not in $\mathsf{BPP}$).
-Namely, in~\cite{alexi:rsa, goldwasser:rsa} it is shown that computing the least-significant bit of $f_N^{-1}$ on any $\frac{1}{2} + \frac{1}{\mathrm{poly}(n)}$ fraction of inputs is at least as hard as computing entire binary representation of $f_N^{-1}(x)$ on all inputs.
-Using the terminology of Section~\ref{subsec:complexity}, if one assumes that computing $f_N^{-1}$ is classically intractable (i.e., not in $\mathsf{BPP}$), then the concepts $c_n \in \mathcal{C}^{\mathrm{DCR}}_n$ lie outside of $\mathsf{HeurBPP}$.
-In conclusion, analogous to the discrete logarithm concept class, to obtain the classical non-learnability it is sufficient to assume that computing $f_N^{-1}$ is classically intractable.

-We remark that also in this case one could obtain a similar learning separation for the singleton concept class $\mathcal{C}'_n = \{c_n\}$ for the concept $c_n \in \mathcal{C}^{\mathrm{DCR}}_n$.
-This singleton concept class is quantum learnable without requiring the example oracle (i.e. without requiring any data), and one could thus argue that it is not a genuine learning problem anymore (i.e., similar to Observation~\ref{lemma:trivial_sep}).

-However, there is a significant distinction between the learning separations for the discrete logarithm concept class and the cube root concept class that is worth highlighting: the latter is quantumly learnable using a \textit{classically} evaluatable hypothesis class.
+\paragraph{Classically efficient hypotheses} As already mentioned, there is a significant distinction between the learning separations for the discrete logarithm concept class and the cube root concept class that is worth highlighting: the latter is quantumly learnable using a \textit{classically} evaluatable hypothesis class.
 To see why this is the case, it is important to note that $f_N^{-1}$ is of the form